 What is it?

-The NewDLHE review drew on extensive collaboration with experts from the HE sector and beyond, and has designed a new model for collecting information about what higher education (HE) students do after graduation.
+Between July 2015 and June 2017, there was a major review of destinations and outcomes data, referred to as the NewDLHE review.
+The NewDLHE review drew on extensive collaboration with experts from the HE sector and beyond, and has designed a new model for collecting information about what higher education students do after graduation.
 This model will capture rich, robust and comprehensive data using a more efficient and future-proof methodology.